Mirror symmetry for extended affine Weyl groups: Landau--Ginzburg superpotentials from Lie theory

-The key result of \cite{Dubrovin:2015wdx} is an identification of \eqref{Def:DSZZSuppot} with a superpotential for a Dubrovin--Zhang Frobenius manifold of type $A_l$, $B_l$, $C_l$, $D_l$, possibly with a non-canonical choice of marked node in the Dynkin diagram, for suitable choices of $(l,k,m)$.
-In particular, the mirror theorem for the canonical label $\bar k$ is obtained by setting $(l, k, m)$ equal to $(l,k,0)$, $(l, l-1, 1), (l, l, 0 ),$ and $(l, l-2, 1)$, respectively.
-We shall now show that the result of \cite{Dubrovin:2015wdx} coincides with our construction in the previous section.
+The key result of \cite{Dubrovin:2015wdx} is an identification of \eqref{Def:DSZZSuppot} with a superpotential for a Dubrovin--Zhang Frobenius manifold of type $B_l$, $C_l$, $D_l$, possibly with a non-canonical choice of marked node in the Dynkin diagram, for suitable choices of $(l,k,m)$.
+In particular, the mirror theorem for the canonical label $\bar k$ is obtained by setting $(l, k, m)$ equal to $(l, l-1, 1), (l, l, 0),$ and $(l, l-2, 1)$, respectively.
+We shall now show that the results of \cite{Dubrovin:1994hc} and \cite{Dubrovin:2015wdx} coincide with our construction in the previous section.